-An eye exam in Yuma, Arizona, is an evaluation of your visual acuity - or how you see - and the overall health of your eyes.
+When you visit the Aiello Eye Institute for an eye exam, you will meet with a highly experienced optometrist in our Yuma, AZ practice.
+Your doctor will perform an evaluation of your visual acuity - or how you see - and the overall health of your eyes.
 It is easy and painless.
-A comprehensive examination and diagnostic testing takes only a couple of hours and should be a regular part of your preventive healthcare routine.
+Comprehensive examination and diagnostic testing takes only a couple of hours and should be a regular part of your preventive healthcare routine.
 Just two hours of periodic eye maintenance could prevent serious damage or loss of vision.

 The Aiello Eye Institute in Yuma, Arizona, provides eye exam services to diagnose and address vision problems, eye diseases, color blindness, and more.
 Request an appointment or call (928) 782-1980 to speak with one of our eye care professionals.

 Dr. Aiello's unique combination of compassion and qualifications sets him apart as one of the leading ophthalmologists in the field.

 While people with certain eye conditions or a family history of specific eye disorders may require more frequent exams or screening at an earlier age, the American Academy of Ophthalmology recommends examinations in accordance to the following guidelines: